Dyalog/aplx/Differences.md

 * ⎕CS Provides similar functionality to ⎕ML, but completely different and mostly(?) irrelevant
 * ⎕CL	can be replaced by  (⍬⍴⎕LC)
 * ⎕CLASS has 2 nested vectors in Dyalog
-* ⎕CLASSES is missung but (⎕NL 9) provides similar functionality in Dyalog APL
+* ⎕CLASSES is missing but (⎕NL 9) provides similar functionality in Dyalog APL
 * ⎕CONF	has no equivalent in Dyalog
 * ⎕DR Similar but the exact functionality is different
 * ⎕EDIT Similar but not identical to Dyalog's ⎕ED